The Defiant Ones: Plot

-One night in the Southern United States, a truck loaded with prisoners swerves to avoid another truck and crashes through a barrier.
-The rescuers clear up the debris and discover two prisoners have escaped, a black man shackled to a white man because "the warden had a sense of humor."
-They are told not to look too hard as "they will probably kill each other in the first five miles."
+One night in the late 1950s in the Southern United States, a truck loaded with prisoners swerves to avoid another truck and crashes through a barrier.
+The rescuers clear up the debris and discover two prisoners have escaped, an African-American man shackled to a white man because "the warden had a sense of humor."
+They are told not to look too hard as "they will probably kill each other before they go five miles."
 Nevertheless, a large posse and many bloodhounds are dispatched the next morning to find them.
 The two missing men are Noah Cullen and John "Joker" Jackson.
 Despite their mutual hatred, they are forced to cooperate, as they are chained together.
-At first their cooperation is motivated by self-preservation, but gradually they begin to respect and like each other.
+At first, their co-operation is motivated by self-preservation, but gradually they begin to respect and like each other.

 Cullen and Joker flee through difficult terrain and weather, with a brief stop at a turpentine camp where they attempt to break into a general store, in hopes of obtaining food and tools to break the chain.
 Instead, they are captured by the inhabitants, who form a lynch mob; they are saved only by the interference of "Big" Sam, a man who is appalled by his neighbors' bloodthirst.
 Sam persuades the onlookers to lock the convicts up and turn them in the next morning.
 That night, he secretly releases them, being a former chain-gang prisoner himself.

 Finally, they run into a young boy named Billy.
 They make him take them to his home and his mother, whose husband has abandoned his family.
-The escapees are finally able to break their chains.
+The escapees finally are able to break their chains.
 When they spend the night there, the lonely woman is attracted to Joker and wants to run off with him.
-She advises Cullen to go through the swamp to reach the railroad tracks, while she and Joker will drive off in her car.
-However, after Cullen leaves, the woman reveals that she had lied: she has sent Cullen into the dangerous swamp to die, to eliminate any chance he would be captured and reveal where Joker had gone.
+She advises Cullen to go through the swamp to reach the railroad tracks while she and Joker will drive off in her car.
+However, after Cullen leaves, the woman reveals that she had lied: She has sent Cullen into the dangerous swamp to die to eliminate any chance he would be captured and reveal where Joker had gone.
 Furious, Joker runs after his friend; as he leaves, Billy shoots him.

 Wounded, Joker catches up with Cullen and warns him about the swamp.
 The posse led by humane sheriff Max Muller gets close.
 The two hear a train whistle and run toward it.
 Cullen catches up to the train and jumps aboard.
 Joker runs alongside, desperately trying to catch up.
 Cullen calls to Joker and holds out his hand.
 Their hands clasp, but Cullen is unable to pull Joker aboard.
 Both men tumble to the ground.
 Too exhausted to run, they realize all they can do is wait for their pursuers.
 The sheriff finds Cullen singing defiantly and Joker lying in his arms.